RaZeR-RBI/bspc/README.md

 The **skip** flag is needed here to make it non-blocking and invisible, **trans33/66** flags are used to distinguish between those two brush types.

+Also this fork adds '-forcedportals' option to '-bsp2aas' mode, which disables automatic cluster portal creation - only forced (defined by cluster portal brushes) portals will be used.

 ---

 # bspc